Engineering Law and Ethics Seminar

-Engineers with continuing education requirements in other states will be able to apply the hours earned at this seminar, in most cases.
-Refer to specific state rules to determine eligibility, or contact HalfMoon Education for assistance.
+Professional engineers seeking continuing education hours in other states will be able to apply the hours earned at this seminar, in most cases.
+Refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.